dhruvna/CS190J-SurveyChain-Project/README.md

 # Ordered Task List
-1. Viewing surveys (basic functionality to check surveys).
-2. Only one submission per ID (adds constraint to survey responses).
-3. Allow anyone to answer without registration (broadens participant base).
+1. Allow anyone to answer without registration (broadens participant base).
-4. Allow users to log in and answer (enhances user management).
+2. Allow users to log in and answer (enhances user management).
-5. Test for problem description in surveys (complete tests for survey creation).
+3. Test for problem description in surveys (complete tests for survey creation).
-6. Test for numerical options (ensure options are correctly handled).
+4. Test for numerical options (ensure options are correctly handled).
-7. Test for more than one option (verify surveys can have multiple options).
+5. Test for more than one option (verify surveys can have multiple options).
-8. Owners can close surveys themselves (add flexibility for survey closure).
+6. Owners can close surveys themselves (add flexibility for survey closure).
-9. Distribute rewards to participants (implement reward logic).
+7. Distribute rewards to participants (implement reward logic).
-10. Fix logic for multiple last-minute submissions (handle edge cases).
+8. Fix logic for multiple last-minute submissions (handle edge cases).
-11. Test case for last-minute submission success (validate last-minute logic).
+9. Test case for last-minute submission success (validate last-minute logic).